Bhaktisiddhanta Sarasvati: Caste and untouchability

-The Gaudiya Math core leadership consisted mainly of educated Bengalis and eighteen sannyasis who were sent off to pioneer the movement in new places in India, and later, in Europe.
-Its growing ashrama residents hub, however, represented a wide cross-section of the Indian society, with disciples from both educated urban and simple rural milieus.
-Householder disciples and sympathizers supported the temples with funds, food, and volunteer labour.
-The Gaudiya Math centres paid serious attention to the individual discipline of their residents, including mandatory ascetic vows and daily practice of devotion (bhakti) centred on individual recitation (japa) and public singing (kirtan) of Krishna's names, regular study of philosophical and devotional texts (svadhyaya), traditional worship of temple images of Krishna and Chaitanya (archana) as well as attendance at lectures and seminars (shravanam).

-A deliberate disregard of social background as a criterion for religious eligibility marked a sharp departure in Bhaktisiddhanta's movement from customary Hindu caste restrictions.
-Bhaktisiddhanta spelled out his views, which appeared to be modern yet were firmly rooted in the early bhakti literature of the Chaitanya school, in an essay called "Gandhiji's Ten Questions" published in The Harmonist in January 1933.
-In the essay he replied to questions posed by Mahatma Gandhi, who in December 1932 challenged India's leading orthodox Hindu organisations on the practice of untouchability.
+Bhaktisiddhanta noted his views in an essay titled "Gandhiji's Ten Questions" published in The Harmonist in January 1933.
+In the essay he responded to questions posed by Mahatma Gandhi, who in December 1932 challenged orthodox Hindu organisations regarding the practice of untouchability.
 In his reply, Bhaktisiddhanta Sarasvati defined untouchables as those inimical to the concept of serving God, rather than those hailing from the lowest social or hereditary background.
-He argued that Vishnu temples should be open to everyone, but particularly to those who possessed a favourable attitude toward the divine and were willing to undergo a process of spiritual training.
-He further stated that untouchability had a cultural and historical underpinning rather than a religious one, and as such, Gandhi's questions referred to a secular issue, not a religious one.
+He stated that Vishnu temples should be open to all, particularly to those who were open to the devotional practice and were willing to undergo a process of spiritual training.
+He also stated that untouchability had cultural and historical origins rather than a religious one, and as such, Gandhi's questions referred to a secular issue, not a religious one.
 As an alternative to the secular concept of "Hindu" and its social implications, Bhaktisiddhanta suggested an ethic of "unconditional reverence for all entities by the realization and exclusive practice of the whole-time service of the Absolute".
-By this he stressed that the practice of bhakti, or divine love, and service to God as the supreme person demanded moral responsibility towards all other beings who, according to Chaitanya school, are eternal metaphysical entities – minute in relation to God but qualitatively equal to one another.
+He described this as consistent with the practice of bhakti (devotion), and with service to God as the supreme person, implying moral responsibility toward other beings, which the Chaitanya school describes as eternal metaphysical entities – minute in relation to God but qualitatively equal to one another.